White Bird, 2010, collage journal, 15x10 in.

-Her book In the Breast of Health: Healing from Cancer through Art is an extraordinary pictorial tour of her journey through breast cancer, in which she exhumed unconscious fears and remapped the changing contours of her body.
+Her first art book, In the Breast of Health: Healing from Cancer through Art, is an extraordinary pictorial tour of her journey through breast cancer, in which she exhumed unconscious fears and remapped the changing contours of her body.
 After her diagnosis, she began using discarded fabric scraps and objects, as well as new methods—cutting, pasting, and piecing—that comprised the best storytelling method for piecing a body and a life together again.
 In this full-color catalog, her written descriptions of her pieces are as moving as the works themselves.
 Psycho-oncologist and art therapist Esther Dreifuss-Kattan's forward explains the analytic view of art therapy and puts Lightweaver's work in context.

 Lightweaver's art is featured in the book From the Canvas to the Couch: Art and Cancer, in which editor Esther Dreifuss-Kattan writes, "Five Los Angeles artists demonstrate how visual art is a powerful tool to address and work through, in a most creative and imaginative way, the multiple losses brought about by cancer.
 These interesting artistic testimonials—be they in the form of sculptural installations, digital photography, collages, embroidery or comic strip illustrations—can become powerful instruments to fortify psychic life in an attempt to address the intense affects, such as fear, horror and hope, related to cancer and its treatment."

 Since 1996, Lightweaver's artwork has been exhibited at Vashon Center for the Arts, Valise Gallery, University of Southern California, Misiercordia University, California State University Long Beach, Antioch University Los Angeles, Golden West College Fine Arts Gallery, New Center for Psychoanalysis, Premiere Oncology Foundation, Huntington Beach Art Center, and other venues.
 She is a member of the Los Angeles Art Association and the Valise Gallery Artist Collective on Vashon Island, where she regularly shows her art.
 Her artwork is held in private collections in New York, Chicago, Tucson, and a number of California locales, including Hollywood, Santa Monica, Venice, Brentwood, Los Angeles, Encino, Costa Mesa, Fountain Valley, and San Diego.